justisGipson/google_cert/git_and_github/week_two/README.md

 * Git uses the `HEAD` alias to represent the currently checked-out snapshot of the project.
 It can also be an old from before the latest changes were applied.
 Pointer to current branch.

+**.gitignore files**

+* **.gitignore** files are used to tell the git tool to intentionally ignore some files in a given Git repository.
+For example, this can be useful for configuration files or metadata files that a user may not want to check into the master branch.
+Check out more at: https://git-scm.com/docs/gitignore.

 ## Advanced Git interaction